What is crypto trading?Cryptocurrencies have been around for more than a decade now. And it all started with Bitcoin in 2008-2009.

 Let's say you have 1000 euros and you think Bitcoin price will be going up very soon.
 This case you would buy Bitcoin for EUR.
 On the other hand, if you think the price of Bitcoin will go down, you can sell Bitcoin for EUR.

 Yes, you can do it even if you don't have Bitcoin yet.
 This is called short selling.

-In essence, in one of them you own the cryptos, but can trade as well, and in another you don't really own anything, but you can speculate on the prices as if you did.
+But in essence, in crypto exchanges you own the cryptos, but can trade as well, and in just trading platforms (CFDs) you don't really own anything, but you can speculate on the prices as if you did.